gimenete/pagantis-ios/README.md

 The SDK has a singleton object that you can always access anywhere using `[PAPagantis sharedInstance]`.
 You will need to import `#import "PAPagantis.h"` first.

-Usually read-only operations can be done juast calling one method in that singleton.
+Usually read-only operations can be done just calling one method in the singleton object.
 One example is retrieving the list of customers.
 Other operations, usually operations that modify data, require to create a `PA...Request` object.
 For example to create a customer you first create a `PACreateCustomerRequest` object, then you configure it with the desired values and finally you call the `createCustomer:completion:` method in the `PAPagantis` singleton.

 Some operations at this moment for security reasons require you to use a `PAWebViewController` that contains a `UIWebView` where the user puts his/her payment card information.
 The SDK provides methods to create these `PAWebViewController`.
 In all cases the UI is minimal intentionally so you can configure how the screen is presented and dismissed.
 There is a special section in the documentation regarding how to present and personalize these screens.